 The Nikon AF Micro Nikkor 105mm f/2.8 Macro lens would never be my first choice.
-In terms of price/performance, the lens misses the mark.
+When compared with other vintage macro lenses I have reviewed, in terms of price/performance, the Nikon 105mm macro misses the mark.

 The Tamron 90mm SP Di f/2.8 macro lens is less expensive, sharper, lighter, and does not require an in-camera autofocus motor.

 Manually controlling the aperture ring isn't good because it sticks.
 Plus, the reliance on an in-camera body motor for autofocus means manually focusing feels terrible.